 Doing Digital Visual Studies: An Introduction

 By Laurie Gries

+Introduction

 In the last 15 years, a number of scholarly books about visual research such as Sarah Pink’s Doing Visual Ethnography (2013 [2001]) and Marcus Banks’ Visual Methods in Social Research (2001), have emerged on the academic scene, marking visual methodology as a new field of study in and of itself.
 Sarah Pink perhaps describes this field of study best when she writes that the study of visual methodology entails “understanding and engaging not only with the newest and latest theoretical developments in our fields, but also with the ways that these are co-implicated with technological developments and media practices” (Advances 3) While content, rhetorical, and semiotic analysis have long been taken up for visual research, advancements with digital technologies are transforming even our most traditional visual research methods.
 Among other developments, the production of visual search engines, the proliferation of algorithms, advancements in data visualization, and innovations with digital production and recording tools are pushing the invention of new research methods such as digital ethnography (Pink 2016) and iconographic tracking (Gries 2017).
 When considered alongside the emergence of participatory culture and ubiquitous computing as well as responsive theories about images, materiality, space, and technology, the practice of visual research simply does not look the same as it did even 15 years ago.
 Digital Visual Studies is an edited collection that attends to such methodological shifts in both research and practice.
 With a targeted audience of scholars interested in visual and digital rhetoric, media studies, and visual culture, this collection specifically aims to open up new possibilities for doing digital visual research.